antvopilov/notes/readItlater/GitHub - yzhang-ghvscode-markdown Markdown All in One.md

 This can be verified if you try again with all other extensions disabled (execute `Developer: Reload with Extensions Disabled` or `Extensions: Disable All Installed Extensions for this Workspace` in the VS Code command Palette) and then enable this extension.

-To find out the root cause, you can install our [development build](https://github.com/#latest-development-build) (`debug.vsix`) and create a CPU profile following this official [instruction](https://github.com/microsoft/vscode/wiki/Performance-Issues#profile-the-running-extensions) from the VS Code.
+To find out the root cause, you can install our [[https://github.com/#latest-development-build]] (`debug.vsix`) and create a CPU profile following this official [[https://github.com/microsoft/vscode/wiki/Performance-Issues#profile-the-running-extensions]] from the VS Code.
 And then please open a GitHub issue with that profile (`.cpuprofile.txt`) attached.

 ## Changelog